FOUND SUBJECTS at the Moonspeaker

 Okay What is the Political Left Again?
 (2022-02-07)

 Over the past year or so, I have read a range of highly frustrating opinion pieces and news articles.
 This is hardly unusual of course, it is no surprise.
 Even without social media in the mix, we all bump into statements and arguments that annoy or frustrate us every day.
 This is probably one of the most banal elements of the human condition.
 Nor is the source of my frustration terribly unique.
 However, either my reaction to it is in the outlier zone to whatever degree, or the ongoing gyre of horror in the united states is blocking out what people are saying about it apart from those who are dealing with its manifestations in that country.
-Truth be told, I think it has more to do with the latter, because the control of mass media most available in the anglosphere is almost exclusively in the hands of men with either united states citizenship and a thieving practice so successful they are numbered among the one percent most wealthy men in the world.
+Truth be told, I think it has more to do with the latter, because the control of mass media most available in the anglosphere is almost exclusively in the hands of men with either united states born or purchased citizenship and a thieving practice so successful they are numbered among the one percent most wealthy men in the world.
 Therefore as I grow my list of alternative and sensible information sources, I will add updates to this piece to note who else is discussing the issue I have in mind here from other directions.
 Nevertheless, I have featured a picture of bar horseshoes here, because it can't be denied that there are many people claiming to be "left wing" who have talked themselves through a cheerful circular argument into the same position as people they inveigh against for being "right wing."
 I first saw it diagrammed as the more commonly known type of horseshoe, but the bar horseshoe is even better precisely because it is a closed circle.

 I am put back in mind of a criticism made by many radical Feminists, and by the way also all the way back in the Communist Manifesto itself, that what right wing and most left wing men disagree about is not patriarchy.
 The right patriarchy supporters want women to be personal exclusive property of men, left patriarchy supporters want all women to be public non-exclusive property of men.
 They both agree that they want perfect sons who they can guarantee are "their own" to hand on whatever they deign to hand down after their death to, as a consolation prize if they can't figure out how not to die.
-How ironic is it that even Karl Marx and Friedrich Engels, whose support for Feminism had notable failures in personal practice recognized this element at least, and furthermore that the very existence of patriarchy undermines the not just worker solidarity, but the very access to a decent standard of life itself, regardless of sex.
+How ironic is it that even Karl Marx and Friedrich Engels, whose support for Feminism had notable failures in personal practice recognized this element at least, and furthermore that the very existence of patriarchy undermines not just worker solidarity, but the very access to a decent standard of life itself, regardless of sex.
 In Das Kapital, Marx struggled to unpack the phenomenon of socio-political roles, striving to help his audience understand that the capitalist plays a role in capitalist economies, and there is no way to play that role differently due to the structure of that system and the pressure of the behaviour of committed capitalists.
 So he was sharply critical of demands for individual-based change, because a single person can't make real change happen alone.
 Messianism is a mug's game unfortunately.

 Why this keeps getting pushed to the top of my mind is the infuriating accusations against some group of "feminists" and "leftists" for supposedly being the spearhead of demands to no-platform, cancel and otherwise silence those who disagree with them.
 Quite apart from the self-defeating bullshit of basically saying, "hey you know what, we deserved being abused because we did it first" when that is a gaslighting lie.
 Since when at any point in patriarchy in the modern world as we know it, have Feminists or women more generally actually been able to force men out of public life?
 Even if that person is a known criminal with receipts on that from their own mouth and their own country's legal system.
 This is true of people in general on the left and right in countries with different levels of authoritarianism.
 The original definitions of "left" and "right" were developed to describe political divisions among primarily male participants, and in the end they don't fit women and their political divisions any more than male-based definitions of social class.